ember-learn/handbook/ember-releases.md

 We have a CLI tool called [`tool-new-release`](https://github.com/ember-learn/tool-new-release) that automates many of the below steps and is recommended.
 Each of those automated steps has a manual fallback process.

-- install `tool-new-release` - this automates most of the things
+- install `tool-new-release` - this automates most of the things (deprecated and soon will not be needed)
 - install 1Password and make sure you have access to the `Ember CLI` vault
 - install `1password-cli`
 - sign in to `1password-cli`